Reading Time: 30 minutes approx.

 The PAKISTAN NAVY is headed by the senior most four star Navy Officer with a rank of Admiral.
 The PAKISTAN NAVY Chief is usually appointed by the President of the country with the consultation of the Prime Minister.

-The PAKISTAN NAVY came into being after the independence of the Sub-continent into two countries, including the PAKISTAN and india on 14th of August, 1947.
+The PAKISTAN NAVY came into being after the independence of the Sub-continent into two countries, including the PAKISTAN.
 The committee responsible to divide the assets of Royal Indian Navy was known as the Armed Forces Reconstitution Committee (AFRC).

 The ROYAL PAKISTAN NAVY was given two sloops, two minesweepers, two frigates, four harbor launches, Navy Trawlers and a quantity of Harbor Defense Motor Launches.